koreyGambill/chia-plotter-scripts/health-check/README.md

 You should be able to run a command like `curl -i 127.0.0.1:5566/health-check` and get a response.

 ## Setup chia-health-checker
 If the server is working, you are ready to set up a script to do the health checks.
-It's best if the health-checker script is ran on a different computer, and even better if on a different internet connection.
+It's best if the health_checker script is ran on a different computer, and even better if on a different internet connection.
 GCP Cloud Functions would be an excellent way to ping the health-check-server.

 ## Local Setup
 This would be a great use for a raspberry pi - which is what I will run this from.